Metaxades: Bulgarian occupation

+The effort to exterminate the Hellenism of Thrace and the Bulgarisation of the region, initiated by the Bulgarian komitatzides in the first decade of the century, was pursued by the Bulgarians during the First and Second Balkan Wars and the First World War until its liberation by the Greek army.

+Liberation of Thrace

+On 22 May 1920, K. Gergenis notes, Metaxades was liberated by the Serres Division.
+The first company, led by Captain Stamatis Tsiolas and Sergeant Dimitrios Komas, guarded the village's borders.
+With the arrival of the second company, they moved to Chelidona and Dereio, while they were replaced by Captain Aristodemos and Sergeant Parashakis.

+Transition to Greek governance

+Prior to 1920, the village was governed by a system known as the Dodekara (possibly referring to an original twelve members, though later consisting of around six notables).
+This lifelong council was selected by the priest and villagers and was responsible for electing a Muchtar (President) to manage local affairs and agreements.
+Democratic election procedures for the community president were introduced after 1920.
+The taxation system shifted with geopolitical changes: residents paid a "tithe" and a per-capita tax (18 grosia for men aged 20–60) to Ottoman authorities until 1915, then to Bulgarian authorities between 1915 and 1920, before transitioning to the Greek tax system.

+New attack after the Liberation

 On the night of 30 June 1920, 200 komitatzides, consisting of Bulgarians and Turks, surrounded the village of Tsomakion intending to set it on fire, as reported by a telegram from Didymoteicho.
 The village had only two soldiers and two gendarmes present, under the command of Lieutenant Giannis Sokos.
 The invaders were successfully immobilized for about an hour until a transitional detachment of gendarmes, led by General Georgios Lagoudakis, attacked the robbers and drove them away.
 This battle lasted for 1.5 hours, resulting in the deaths of three komitatzides, who were later found to be mercenaries in the service of Jafer Tayyar, the military commander of Edirne, according to documents discovered on a killed komitatzis.
 Additionally, a woman and a child were killed by Bulgarian gunfire, and two women were injured.
 None of the Greek soldiers were injured.
 The weapons left behind by the robbers were identified as Lebel type.
 The telegram from Didymoteicho emphasized the bravery of the detachment and noted that the pursuit of the gang continued.